nategreen/old-website/README.md

 # [nategreen.github.io](http://nategreen.github.io)

-My portfolio and blog site.
-Built with Jekyll and friends.

-## About Nate Green

 I'm a user experience designer with a background in visual design.
-I've learned enough about front-end code that I can hack away at my own site, but not much more than that.

-Feel free to poke around my code.
-It's probably kind of messy...remember, I'm a designer.
-Don't judge me too harshly.
+This is my portfolio and blog site.
+It's a work in progress, I'm trying to continually make commits that improve the site's style and features, but keep the site up and running without breaking anything.
+(So if you see something broken, open an issue or [email me](mailto:heynategreen@gmail.com).)